 Take advantage of our extensive learning resources in the Department of Mathematical Sciences to assist you in your studies:

 Clear thinkers are required in every profession, so the successful mathematician has an extensive choice of potential careers.

 Mathematics and computing graduates are highly employable in a wide range of places, working in business, pharmaceutical industries, banking and computing among others.
 The Council for Mathematical Sciences offers further information on careers in mathematics.

-Our recent graduates from our BSc Mathematics with Computing have found employment as:
+Recent graduates from our BSc Mathematics with Computing course have found employment as:

 English language requirements for applicants whose first language is not English: IELTS 5.5 overall.
 Specified component grades are also required for applicants who require a Tier 4 visa to study in the UK.

 Other English language qualifications may be acceptable so please contact us for further details.
 If we accept the English component of an international qualification then it will be included in the information given about the academic levels required.
 Please note that date restrictions may apply to some English language qualifications